DavidDTessier/isc2-certifications/Certified Cloud Security Professional/Domain 6 - Legal, Risk, Compliance.md

         * Expected deliverables
         * Classification (secret, top secret, public, etc.)
     * setting params for an audit is known as _audit scope restrictions_
+        * limit the operational impact of audit activities
+        * lower the risk to production environments posted by audit activities
+            * ex: The auditor cannot require a fully functional DR test
+            * ex: The auditor cannot pull the fire alarm unannounced to verify functionality
     * Limiting scope of audit
         * expensive endeavors
         * can affect system performance and possibly require system downtime